twelve-of-code-official/.github/CODE_OF_CONDUCT.md

 **Why?** Severely repeated patterns of instances of words, phrases, or other activity that goes against our Code of Conduct, or severely repeated patterns in inappropriate, offensive, harmful, or threatening activity.

-**How?** We will permanently block you from interacting with the community in any ways, including contributions to the project, interacting with social media posts, etc.
+**How?** We will permanently block you from interacting with the community in any way, including contributions to the project, interacting with social media posts, etc.

 ## Appeals

-If you think there was an error in a punishment that you, or someone who you are representing with permission, recieved, please privately [contact us](https://mesure.x10.mx/contact) with the following information:
+If you think there was an error in a punishment that you, or someone you are representing with permission, received, please privately [contact us](https://mesure.x10.mx/contact) with the following information:

-**Punishment -** Tell us what punishment you recived and the reason you recieved along with it.
+**Punishment -** Tell us what punishment you received and the reason you received along with it.

 **Reasoning -** Tell us why you think we made a mistake with your punishment.